 - Other treatment specialists, such as occupational therapists, social workers, vocational rehabilitation counselors, etc.

-- Physician-assisted withdrawal management participation when appropriate
+- Physician-assisted withdrawal management participation when appropriate.

-- Medically assisted interventions, including medications
+- Medically assisted interventions, including medications.

-- Therapy for the individual substance use disorder and any co-occurring disorders
+- Therapy for the individual substance use disorder and any co-occurring disorders.

-- Involvement in support groups, including PTSD support groups, other support groups for specific mental health disorders, and support groups for the specific substance use disorder
+- Involvement in support groups, including PTSD support groups, other support groups for specific mental health disorders, and support groups for the specific substance use disorder.

-- Other interventions, as needed
+- Other interventions, as needed.

-It is crucial that individuals with co-occurring disorders like PTSD and substance use disorders remain in treatment for a significant length of time in order to realize the full benefit of the intervention.
-The major focus of long-term treatment is most often participation in social support groups and continued medical management of concerns, such as depressive symptoms, anxiety, and other medical issues.
+It is crucial that individuals with co-occurring disorders like PTSD and substance use disorders remain in treatment for an adequate length of time in order to realize the full benefit of the intervention.
+The major focus of long-term treatment is most often participation in mutual support groups and continued medical management of concerns, such as depressive symptoms, anxiety, and other medical issues.

 Formal therapy may last for several years; however, individuals will most often participate in mutual support groups for a significantly longer period of time and may return to therapy for maintenance sessions or to address new issues periodically.